splunk/splunk-operator/docs/SplunkOperatorUpgrade.md

 This is an example of the process followed by the Splunk Operator if the operator version is upgraded and a later Splunk Enterprise Docker image is available:
 ​

 1. A new Splunk Operator pod will be created, and the existing operator pod will be terminated.
 3. Any existing License Manager, Standalone, Monitoring console, Cluster manager, Search Head, ClusterManager, Indexer pods will be terminated to be redeployed with the upgraded spec.
 4. Splunk Operator follows the upgrade path steps mentioned in Splunk documentation.
 The termination and redeployment of the pods happen in a particular order based on a recommended upgrade path.
 5. After a ClusterManager pod is restarted, the Indexer Cluster pods which are connected to it are terminated and redeployed.
-6. After all pods in the Indexer cluster and Search head cluster are redeployed, the Monitoring Console pod is terminated and redeployed.
-7. Each pod upgrade is verified to ensure the process was successful and everything is working as expected.
-3. Any existing License Manager, Standalone, Monitoring console, Cluster manager, Search Head, ClusterManager, Indexer pods will be terminated to be redeployed with the upgraded spec.
-4. Splunk Operator follows the upgrade path steps mentioned in Splunk documentation.
-The termination and redeployment of the pods happen in a particular order based on a recommended upgrade path.
-5. After a ClusterManager pod is restarted, the Indexer Cluster pods which are connected to it are terminated and redeployed.